zeeev/wham/README.md

 whamg -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

 In the example above we are running whamg on the whole CHM1 genome.
 The standard error is written to chm1.err, this includes progress updates.
 The standard output contains the VCF.
-If you have a trio or a quad and want to joint call you can pass the bam files as a comma separated list or a simple text file with the full path to each bam file on each line.  **It is very important  that the –e flag is used.**  If –e or –c are not specified the mate-pair insert size distribution can be incorrect.
+If you have a trio or a quad and want to joint call you can pass the bam files as a comma separated list or a simple text file with the full path to each bam file on each line.  **It is very important  that the –e or -c flags are used.**  If –e or –c are not specified there is a chance that whamg will incorrectly estimate the insert sizes of the library.

 #### Example 2
 ```